Enrolment & Registration

 Taking external courses is a great way to broaden your competencies beyond the walls of the Claude Bissell building.
 An “external” courses refer to any course that is outside of your current degree program.

-For our Bachelor’s and Master’s students students, please follow our guide on taking external courses.
+For our Bachelor’s and Master’s students, please follow our guide on taking external courses.

 For our doctoral students, please review the “Procedures to enrol in elective courses” on the PhD degree program page.